tristenwallace/ecommerce_store/readme.md

 These commands execute the migrations defined in the project, setting up your database schema according to the defined migrations.

+## Testing:

+Ensure the following steps above have been completed prior to testing:

+1. Setup the test db according to the steps above
+2. Add .env to root with `NODE_ENV=test` and `JWT_SECRET=token`
+`npm run test`

+Run tests with `npm run test`

 ## Start the application

 **For development:**